avijit1258/computer_graphics_lab/README.md

-# computer_graphics_lab
+# Computer Graphics Lab

+## Interactive UI

+##cohen-shutherland line clipping algorithm

-# Draw Circle using "Bressenham's algorithm"
+# Circle Draw using "Bressenham's algorithm"

 # "Bressenham's algorithm" for Straight Line implemented for all possible values of slope , m .

 windows there is an error in using graphics.h .
 There is a popular video to do so . everything